GaP

 What is GaP used for?

-Gallium phosphide (GaP) is used in light-emitting diodes, photodetectors, optical windows, and semiconductor lasers.
+Gallium phosphide (GaP) is used in light-emitting diodes, photodetectors, optoelectronic devices, and semiconductor research.

 What is the band gap of GaP?